getodk/xforms-spec/_sections/120-entities.md

 - MUST have a `update` attribute populated with a "1" or "true" if the entity should be updated
   - Consumers of submissions that update entities MUST interpret "1" or "true" as indications to update an entity and any other value as indication not to update an entity
 - MUST have a `baseVersion` attribute that is populated with the version of the entity that the form had access to
-- MAY also have a bind to a create attribute as previously defined.
-In that case, the form designer is responsible for making sure that the id is correctly populated in each case and that the update and create conditions are non-overlapping.
+- MAY also have a bind to a `create` attribute as previously defined.
+In that case, the form designer is responsible for making sure that the id is correctly populated in each case and that the `update` and `create` conditions don't result in both being truthy at the same time.
+If both are truthy, the spec consumer processing submissions should do both and one of them will fail.
 - MAY have a direct child label representing a human-readable label